The Labour Force Survey latest results published 17th July 2018

-- The latest NI unemployment rate (3.1%) was below the UK average of 4.2% (the joint lowest on record).
-It was the lowest unemployment rate of the UK regions and was below the European Union (7.1%) rate in February 2018 and the Republic of Ireland (6.1%) rate for March 2018.
+- The NI unemployment rate (3.5%) was below the UK average of 4.2% and was the joint second lowest rate of the UK regions (higher than the South West and the same as the South East and East).
+NI unemployment was lower than the European Union (7.1%) and the Republic of Ireland (5.9%) rates for April 2018.

-- Figures for January-March 2018 estimated that 51.0% of those unemployed in NI were long-term unemployed (i.e. unemployed for one year or more), compared to 25.3% in the UK.
+- Figures for Mar-May 2018 estimated that 59.0% of those unemployed in NI were long-term unemployed (i.e. unemployed for one year or more), compared to 27.1% in the UK.

-- There was an increase (1.0 pps) in the employment rate (69.7%) over the quarter and over the year (1.3pps).
+- There was an increase (0.3 pps) in the employment rate (69.8%) over the quarter and over the year (1.1 pps).
 The change in the employment rate was not statistically significant over the quarter or the year.
-However the increase in the employment rate from 2013 rates is statistically significant.

-- The economic inactivity rate (28.0%) decreased over the quarter by 0.4 pps and increased by 0.3 pps over the year.
-Neither change was statistically significant.
+- The economic inactivity rate (27.5%) decreased over the quarter (0.3pps) and increased by 0.2 pps over the year.
+The changes over the quarter and year were not statistically significant.

 Labour Market Report

 - Labour Market Reports - Historical

 - Quarterly Supplement to the Labour Market Report - Historical